The Antlers -

 (i.e. the dominance is clear) is common.

-Real fighting is ways more dangerous, intense and violent than this sparring: Up to 50 wounds may occur, seldomly really dangerous though.
+Real fighting is ways more dangerous, intense and violent than this sparring, then leading to wounds.

 This fighting in the mating season is very energy consuming and causes heavy loss of weight (bulls hardly eat during the rut), which could get dangerous in the coming winter season, where energy reserves might be required.